OR13/endor/README.md

 These choices were made to leverage some existing visualization tooling, and libraries, but a similar setup can be achieved with x509 and COSE.

-This repository uses a GitHub as a "Transparency Ledger" and provides "Full Transparency", meaning both claims and endorsements are public.
+This repository uses a GitHub Repository as a "Transparent Registry" and provides "Full Transparency", meaning both claims and endorsements are public.

 While this makes it easier to explore the concepts it does not reflect a realistic security architecture.

 🚧 This repository is for experimenting / and not reflective of anything approaching the proposed SCITT architecture.

-Generalizing from the proposed architecture, we have:

 ### Issuers